richardbiely/gaia-ecs/README.md

 w.has(rabbit, ecs::Pair(eats, carrot));
 ```

-### Cleanup relation
+### Cleanup rules
 When deleting an entity we might want to define how the deletion is going to happen.
 Do we simply want to remove the entity or does everything connected to it need to get deleted as well?
-This behavior can be customized via relationships called cleanup relations.
+This behavior can be customized via relationships called cleanup rules.

-Cleanup relations are defined as ecs::Pair(Condition, Reaction).
+Cleanup rules are defined as ecs::Pair(Condition, Reaction).

 Condition is one of the following:
 * ***OnDelete*** - deleting an entity/pair